freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-intermediate-oop-by-building-a-platformer-game/64aced3e88b0a38cec824dea.md

 ---
-id: 64ab178206f3237eafcc0ef4
+id: 64aced3e88b0a38cec824dea
-title: Step 37
+title: Step 39
 challengeType: 0
-dashedName: step-37
+dashedName: step-39
 ---

 # --description--

-The <dfn>requestAnimationFrame()</dfn> web API, takes in a callback and is used to update the animation on the screen.
-The `animate` function will be responsible for updating the player's position and continually drawing it on the canvas.
+The next step is to update the player's position as it moves throughout the game.

-Inside the `animate` function, call the `requestAnimationFrame()` API and pass in `animate` for the argument.
+Below your `ctx.clearRect()`, call the `update()` method on the player.

 # --hints--